-Funding Principles Activity Distribution Period of Benefit Extent of Cost/Benefit of Benefit (Intergenerational Action/Inaction of Seperate (user pays) Equity) (Exacerbator Pays) Funding Community Grants Low Low Low Low
+Funding Principles Activity Distribution Period of Benefit Extent of Cost/Benefit , iouvity of Benefit (Intergenerational Action/Inaction of Seperate (user pays) Equity) (Exacerbator Pays) Funding Community Low Low Low Low Grants LOW LOW LOW LOW

 This activity is largely public good with no scope for user charges and will therefore be 84% funded from the Uniform Annual General Charge and 16% funded from the district-wide targeted capital value based Recreation and Events Rate and Recreation and Events Charge for the grants made to organisations for recreational purposes.
 This analysis relates to the cost of the activity after allowing for the receipt of grants by the Council in its role as agent.